Laboratory-Imaging/GA3-examples/NIS_v6.10/30-Tracking_Algorithms/README.md

 >
 > ### Tracking algorithms
 >
-> Tracking in GA3 can be done using those two nodes:
+> Tracking in GA3 can be done using these two nodes:
 >
 > - [**Track Objects**](#track-objects) node tracks binary objects by finding their intersections between consecutive frames.
 It is intended for large morphing, non rigid objects that move slowly over time.
 It takes a binary layer as input and outputs a table with objects having TrackId assigned as output.
 Other object feature columns has to be added to this table.
 >